s-macke/AdventureAI/README.md

 This repository aims to provide an answer to these questions.

-Due to the costs, I have so far only conducted analysis on two games
+So far I have conducted analysis on four games

 - ["9:05" by Adam Cadre](https://en.wikipedia.org/wiki/9:05) This game is considered to be one of the finest compact text adventures for novices.
 - ["Suveh Nux" by David Fisher](https://ifdb.org/viewgame?id=xkai23ry99qdxce3) A short, puzzle-oriented piece of interactive fiction.
+- ["Violet" by Jeremy Freese](https://ifdb.org/viewgame?id=4glrrfh7wrp9zz7b) All you have to do is write a thousand words and everything will be fine.
+- ["Shade" by Andrew Plotkin ](https://ifdb.org/viewgame?id=hsfc7fnl40k4a30q) A one-room game set in your apartment.

 # Detailed breakdown of "9:05"